Allyson-Robert/PXL-LaTeX-Template/README.md

 content respectively

 # PXL_Logo.png
-The logo of the university-college PXL.
+The logo of the PXL University College.
 For the use of this logo refer to their website. https://www.pxl.be/Pub/Over-PXL/Huisstijl/PXL-logos.html